openblack/openblack/readme.md

 [![Discord chat](https://img.shields.io/discord/608729286513262622?logo=discord&logoColor=white)](https://discord.gg/5QTexBU)
 [![License](https://img.shields.io/github/license/openblack/openblack)](LICENSE.md)

-openblack is an open source reimplementation of [Black & White (2001)](https://en.wikipedia.org/wiki/Black_&_White_(video_game)) written in modern C++ and modern rendering engines (OpenGL, Vulkan).
+openblack is an open source reimplementation of [Black & White (2001)](https://en.wikipedia.org/wiki/Black_&_White_(video_game)) developed using modern C++ and rendering technologies like OpenGL and Vulkan.

-You still need to have the original game assets in order to use this.
+Original game assets are required to run openblack.
 See further below for an explanation on how to extract them.

 ---